You can't be a good manager if you can't delegate.

 Mistake #3: Picking the wrong person

 If you delegate a task to someone who is not suited or capable of doing it, the results may be far from ideal.
 Additionally, it may lead to squabbles, dissent, and lack of respect among your subordinates.
-As they say in sports, you may end up losing "the dressing room," and that doesn’t bode well for a leader or a manager.
+As they say in sports, you may end up losing "the dressing room," and that doesn’t bode well for a leader.

 The key here is to gain an in-depth knowledge of your team.
 Their strengths, skills, weaknesses, and areas of expertise should be known to you.
 This will help ensure that you pick the right person for the job.
 For example, if a person has superior math skills, you could delegate statistics-related tasks to them.